adaptris/interlok-docs-legacy/pages/advanced/advanced-sonic-container.md

 ## Creating the CAR file ##

 We have provided a utility program called the "CAR builder" to create a CAR file from your Interlok version 3.x installation.
-Please contact Adaptris support for a copy of this tool.

 ### Pre-requisites for the CAR builder ###

-The Adaptris CAR builder requires apache-ant version 1.8.3+ and optionally an installation of Interlok 3.x.
+The Adaptris CAR builder requires apache-ant version 1.8.3+ and optionally an installation of Interlok 3.x; since it uses ANT + ivy under the covers, you are able to modify the build.xml / ivy.xml for your purposes.
+The supplied configuration is illustrative and may not be suitable for your requirements.

 ### Configuring the CAR builder ###